![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 This transcription has been minutely proofread.
 I run a first proofreading pass immediately after entering each section; then a second proofreading, detailed and meant to be final: in the table of contents above, the text and its accompanying material are shown on blue backgrounds, indicating that I believe them to be completely errorfree; any red backgrounds would mean that the chapter had not received that second final proofreading.
 The header bar at the top of each chapter page will remind you with the same color scheme.

 The print edition was very well proofread; I didn't find a single typographical error in it.
-Inconsistencies or errors in punctuation are remarkably few; they have been corrected to the editor's usual style, in slightly brighter blue — barely noticeable on the page when it's a comma for example like this one, but it shows up in the sourcecode as <SPAN CLASS="emend">.
-Finally, a number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic ‑‑> in the sourcecode, just to confirm that they were checked.
-(Bullets before measurements, on the other hand, provide conversions to metric, e.g., •10 miles.)
+Inconsistencies or errors in punctuation are remarkably few; they have been corrected to the editor's usual style, in a slightly different color — barely noticeable on the page when it's a comma for example like this one, but it shows up in the sourcecode as <SPAN CLASS="emend">.
+A number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked; and finally, dotted underscoring of measurements provides, as elsewhere onsite, conversions to metric, e.g., 10 miles.

-Any other mistakes, please drop me a line, of course: especially if you have the printed edition in front of you.
+Any overlooked mistakes, please drop me a line, of course: especially if you have the printed edition in front of you.

 The icon with which I indicate this work is the Loeb edition's map of the Spanish theater — with the head of Caesar (from a bust in the museum of Corinth).